-H{3b}: The extent to which membership in a demographic category is viewed as controllable moderates the effect of demographic targeting (vs. broad advertising) on perceptions of fairness.
+H{3b}: The negative effect of demographic targeting (vs. broad advertising) on perceptions of fairness attenuates when membership in a demographic category is viewed as more controllable.

 Perceived Intentionality.
-When actions resulting in discrimination are believed to be less intentional, demographic targeting may also seem more acceptable.
-For example, a local momand-pop store might need to stretch every ad dollar as far as possible, limiting its ability to advertise broadly.
-On the other hand, if a massive multinational conglomerate chose not to advertise broadly (when presumably it could afford to), that decision would seem more intentional-possibly driven by opportunism, exploitation, and profit-seeking (Bhattacharjee et al. 2017; Lu et al. 2020).
-Indeed, large firms feel more "corporate" (Reich and Hanson 2024), have more market power (Paharia, Avery, and Keinan 2014; Yang and Aggrawal 2019), and possess more financial resources (Woolley, Kupor, and Liu 2023).
+When actions resulting in discrimination are believed to be less intentional, demographic targeting may seem more acceptable.
+In other words, a relevant consideration is whether the firm could or should have behaved differently.
+For example, a local mom-and-pop store might need to stretch every ad dollar as far as possible, limiting its ability to advertise broadly.
+On the other hand, a massive multinational conglomerate can presumably afford to advertise broadly, so its decision to engage in demographic targeting would seem more intentional-possibly driven by opportunism, exploitation, and profit-seeking (Bhattacharjee et al. 2017; Lu et al. 2020).
+Indeed, large firms feel more "corporate" (Reich and Hanson 2024), and are believed to possess more market power (Paharia, Avery, and Keinan 2014; Yang and Aggrawal 2019) and financial resources (Woolley, Kupor, and Liu 2023).

 Additionally, consumers may not realize demographic targeting is standard practice.
-When a firm conforms to normative (i.e., common) behaviors, consumers may infer less intentionality (e.g., "following along"; Bellezza, Gino, and Keinan 2014; Li, Gordon, and Gelfand 2017).
+When a firm conforms to normative (i.e., common) behaviors, consumers may infer less intentionality (e.g., it is simply "following along"; Bellezza, Gino, and Keinan 2014; Li, Gordon, and Gelfand 2017).
 However, if demographic targeting were not standard practice, and a firm chose to do so anyway, that decision to override a norm could communicate greater intentionality.
 This reasoning is broadly consistent with work showing that practices initially deemed unfair can become more acceptable when those practices become normative, or more common (e.g., dynamic pricing for flights and hotels; Haws and Bearden 2006; Kimes 1994).

-Consumers may thus assume large firms and firms that violate norms are more likely to have knowingly or willingly engaged in discrimination, to take advantage of the numerous economic and strategic benefits of demographic targeting.
+Consumers may thus reason that large firms and firms that violate norms could or should have behaved differently (but instead chose to engage in demographic targeting).
+Both factors suggest the resulting discrimination was an avoidable outcome that was knowingly or willingly brought about.
 Indeed, consumers naturally try to gauge firms' intentions (Newman, Gorlin, and Dhar 2004; Reich, Kupor, and Smith 2018).
 And past work has shown that negative side effects-such as the discrimination resulting from demographic targeting predicted by our framework-are perceived as more intentional than positive side effects (Knobe 2003; Papadopoulos and Hayes 2018; Uttich and Lombrozo 2010).

-H{3c}: Variables that reduce perceptions of intentionality moderate the effect of demographic targeting (vs. broad advertising) on perceptions of fairness.
+H{3c}: Variables that reduce perceptions of intentionality attenuate the negative effect of demographic targeting (vs. broad advertising) on perceptions of fairness.